UDC-GAC/SeQual-Stream/README.md

 It is a tool derived from **SeQual**, which can be found on its own [repository](https://github.com/UDC-GAC/SeQual/).
 SeQual-Stream adapts its operation to work in streaming mode and process the data as it is downloaded to HDFS or another file system.
+It allows switching between batch mode (former SeQual) and streaming mode (new SeQual-Stream).

-This tool is specifically oriented to work with large amounts of data taking advantage of distributed-memory systems such as clusters and clouds looking forward to offer the best performance.
-SeQual-Stream is implemented in Java on top of the open-source [Apache Spark](http://spark.apache.org) framework to manage such distributed data processing over a cluster of machines and its module [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) to process the stream data as micro-batches.
+In the same way as SeQual, this tool is specifically oriented to work with large amounts of data taking advantage of distributed-memory systems such as clusters and clouds looking forward to offer the best performance.
+SeQual-Stream is implemented in Java on top of the open-source [Apache Spark](http://spark.apache.org) framework to manage such distributed data processing over a cluster of machines and introduces the streaming mode using the module [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).

 ## Getting Started